rabbit-time/rascal-modpack/README.md

 1. Install any Minecraft launcher that supports Modrinth packfiles (`.mrpack`).
 If you're using a launcher doesn't support `.mrpack` files, you must manually [build](./README.md#build-guide) the packfiles.
 If you don't know what you're doing, use the [Modrinth App](https://modrinth.com/app).
 2. Download the latest release of the packfiles.
 Then, create a new Minecraft instance in your launcher by importing the packfiles.
-3. Set the Java installation to Java 21.
-For the Modrinth App, navigate through `Settings > Java Installations > Java 21 Location` and copy the path there.
-If there's no installation, click *Install recommended* and a path will be generated when it's done.
-Navigate to your instance settings and find *Java installation* and paste the path there.
-4. In your instance settings, manually set your Memory allocation to at least 8 GiB.
+3. In your instance settings, manually set your Memory allocation to at least 8 GiB.
+You can also set a default for all instances in Modrinth App settings.
-5. Launch the game.
+4. Launch the game.
-6. It is highly recommended to disable shaders and Distant Horizons if you're using less powerful hardware.
+5. It is highly recommended to disable shaders and Distant Horizons if you're using less powerful hardware.

 ## Build guide
 A platform independent build guide for those looking to run a server instance.